wedding planner rsvp software

 The guest-facing experience is polished, and the reporting exports are thorough.

-Simultaneous events: The Plus plan at $125/month supports 5 active events.
-The Professional plan at $409/month removes the cap.
-For planners managing 6-15 active clients, that gap between $125 and $409 is significant.
+Simultaneous events: The Plus plan at $125/month supports 5 active events (and 500 registrations per month, 500 invited guests per event).
+The Professional plan at $409/month lifts those limits to 1,500 registrations with advanced branding and integrations.
+For planners managing 6-15 active clients, the jump from $125 to $409 is a real budgeting cliff.

 Multi-client view: Each event is separate on the dashboard, but there's no concept of a "wedding portfolio" or parent organization for a single couple's multi-day events.